Source Control

 ampli status

-In addition to verifying implementation status of the tracking plan in your source code, the status command has some other checks specifically for branching functionality.
+In addition to verifying tracking plan implementation status in your source code, the status command includes checks for branching functionality.

 Example branch structure